spacefreak86/pyquarantine-milter/README.md

   * **del_header**
   * **mod_header**

-Additional parameters are mandatory based on the modification type.
+The following configuration options are mandatory based on the modification type in use.
 * **add_header**
   * **header**
     Name of the header.